CyberNilsen/CyberVault/README.md

 # CyberVault

 CyberVault is a C#-based password manager app designed for users to securely store their passwords locally using high-end cryptography.
 Developed by **CyberHansen** and **CyberNilsen**, the app aims to provide a safe and easy-to-use solution for password management.
 Additional features, such as a Chrome extension and more cybersecurity tools, will be added in future updates.
+The program is only available on windows.

 ![CyberVault Program](https://github.com/user-attachments/assets/ad8568e6-56e0-4c2e-8e61-1d12526c7188)